 Growing up, my mother would often serve big bowls of porridge with plenty of sugar on top.
 Even during the summer in the Catskills, but with heaping spoons of freshly picked blueberries – my favorite way.
 In Russian, we call it mannaya kasha, which is basically wheat semolina based Cream of Wheat, made with milk.
 Not exactly a breakfast of champions.
 What did I know, I thought it was normal to get bloated and feel the need to pass out soon after.
 Needless to say, this is a better porridge option without the belly-aching, sugar-crashing side effects … what I like to call the ‘new and improved’ version of breakfast porridge.
 A whole lot healthier and I must say, a whole lotta DELICIOUS.

 I came across the recipe in Amy Chaplin’s cookbook at home in the whole food kitchen.
 I thought it was clever to use the superfood, forbidden rice, in porridge and liked the idea of making a big batch on the weekend while doing laundry for quick, nutritious breakfasts during the week.
 I was intrigued but went with it and happy I did because we are hooked!

 And despite the amount of coconut here, it does not taste like a tropical coconut cocktail.
-The creamy coconut is a mild back note to the hearty rice, and as far as taste goes, it’s grassier, or earthier, if you will, than long grain rice, and less heavy than brown rice.
-If you prefer added sweetness drizzle on some syrup, but I think some added fruit does the trick.
-I use fresh mango since it’s abundant now and my boys love it so much, but any seasonal fruit will do.
+The creamy coconut is a mild back note to the hearty rice, and as far as taste goes, it’s grassier, or earthier, if you will than say long grain rice and lighter than brown rice.
+If you prefer a more dessert-like sweetness, drizzle on some syrup.
+We love fresh mango (or berries and bananas), but any seasonal fruit will do.
 Happy Monday!